florian-lefebvre/portfolio/data/projects/ynotesApp/content.en.md

 ### Deploying via fastlane

 At the beggining, APKs were built locally and manually uploaded to the Google Play Console.
-It wasn't that great so we (well Josselin did it) automated deployments to stores using Github Actions and [fastlane](https://fastlane.tools/).
+It wasn't that great so we (well Josselin did it) automated deployments to stores using GitHub Actions and [fastlane](https://fastlane.tools/).
 As far as I know, it was hard to setup because of certificate, keys and App Store way of doing things.

 ## Wrapping up